Skip to content

 LinkBasic audio extraction

-The simplest way to extract audio from a video file is to use FFmpeg's audio copying feature.
-This method is fast and maintains the original audio quality:
+The simplest way to extract audio from a video file is to use FFmpeg's audio copying feature using the copy flag.
+This is very fast because it doesn't transcode the audio at all, retaining the quality of the original track:

 bash